Load and Run MATLAB

 • LUNARC: recommended to use Desktop On-Demand menu, but interactive and non-interactive command lines available

-Most HPC centres in Sweden is using the same or similar module system for their software.
+Most HPC centres in Sweden use the same or a similar module system for their software.
 The difference lies in which modules are installed and their versions/naming.
-The general examples below will be the same for all/most HPC centres in Sweden - the specific names for the modules will vary a little.
+The general examples below will be similar for all HPC centres in Sweden, with some variation in naming and available versions.

 Objectives

-• Show how to run MATLAB scripts and start the MATLAB graphical user interface (GUI)
+• Be able to run MATLAB scripts and start the MATLAB graphical user interface (GUI)

 Warning